 Click Here to see all the stages of Lyme Disease.

 Most doctors will put you on a course of antibiotics.
-Children will usually get Amoxicillin while Adults will get Doxycyclene.
+Children will usually get Amoxicillin while Adults will get Doxycycline.
 Make sure your physician is aware of the new Lyme Disease guidelines that have been published.
-Visit New Lyme DIsease Treatment Guidelines Here.
+Visit New Lyme Disease Treatment Guidelines Here.